Avengers: Doomsday Sets Historic MCU Time Jump

-Avengers: Doomsday is rumored to have a historic time jump that would rival Avengers: Endgame's own five-year gap.
+Avengers: Doomsday is rumored to feature a time jump that rivals Avengers: Endgame's five-year gap.

 By Aeron Mer Eclarinal Posted:

 Avengers: Doomsday is set to feature a historic time jump that would see the film go backward in time, with a sequence centered on a returning original Avenger.
-The MCU featured notable time jumps in several of its movies, with the most famous (and unexpected) being the five-year time jump in Avengers: Endgame following Thanos' victory over Earth's Mightiest Heroes.
-Other noteworthy gaps between movies include several years between The Avengers and Avengers: Age of Ultron and, most recently, the confirmed four-year time jump between Spider-Man: No Way Home and Spider-Man: Brand New Day
+The MCU has featured notable time jumps in several of its movies, with the most famous (and unexpected) being the five-year one in Avengers: Endgame following Thanos' victory over Earth's Mightiest Heroes.
+Other noteworthy gaps between movies include several years between The Avengers and Avengers: Age of Ultron and, most recently, the confirmed four-year time jump between Spider-Man: No Way Home and Spider-Man: Brand New Day.

-According to filmmaker Robert Meyer Burnett on X, the scene showcasing Steve Rogers' peaceful life with his son and Peggy Carter in the first Avengers: Doomsday teaser trailer takes place 11 years prior to the primary events of Avengers: Doomsday, meaning that it is the calm before the storm, before the Multiversal chaos ramps up and he has yet to meet Doctor Doom at this point in time.
+According to filmmaker Robert Meyer Burnett on X, the scene showcasing Steve Rogers' peaceful life with his son and Peggy Carter in the first Avengers: Doomsday teaser trailer takes place 11 years prior to the events of Avengers: Doomsday.
+This would likely be before the Multiversal chaos ramps up and before Steve meets Doctor Doom.

 "This is incorrect.
 Steve’s appearance in the DOOMSDAY trailer is eleven years after the clip posted here.
 He has yet to meet Doom in this original clip."